-Coins and medal found in mysterious West Point time capsule from 1820s
+West Point time capsule: Coins and medal found in mysterious box

-A time capsule from the 1820s that was opened in a highly-anticipated ceremony at the West Point US military academy was found to contain coins and a medal.
+A time capsule from the 1820s that appeared to be empty when opened in a highly anticipated ceremony at the West Point US military academy was later found to contain coins and a medal.

-The lead box was searched in front of a room of cadets on Monday.
-The audience was disheartened when the box was opened and it appeared empty.
+The lead box was searched in front of a room of cadets and a livestream audience, but it appeared to contain nothing but sediment.

-But now, officials say the box actually held a medal and five coins, minted in years ranging from 1795 to 1828.

-In a statement, the academy said they "were embedded" in the box's "matrix".
+Yet further examination and a careful sift through the silt revealed a medal and six very old coins.

-The coins were minted with values ranging from one cent up to one dollar.
+The coins were minted in years ranging from 1795 to 1828. with values ranging from one cent up to one dollar.

 The box also contained a medal that celebrates the completion of the Erie Canal in 1825.
 The canal was built in eight years and connected the Hudson River in New York to the Great Lakes.

-"Six coins and a medal were embedded within the matrix, dating from 1795 to 1828," West Point said on Wednesday.

-"The historical preservation process will continue, and updates will be provided when new information is available," it added.
+After the anti-climax of the event, West Point archeologist Paul Hudson used a wooden pick and a brush to carefully search the sediment inside the box.

+"Before long, lo and behold, there's the edge of a coin sticking out," he told Associated Press.
+"And I thought, well that's OK.
+That's something, that's a start."

-At Monday's ceremony, young troops watched as some of West Point's top brass took the stage to celebrate the exciting moment.
+At Monday's ceremony, young troops had watched as some of West Point's top brass took the stage to celebrate the exciting moment.

 In front of them, centre stage, was the grey box - 12in by 12in by 13in (30cm by 30cm by 33cm) - and two school employees, standing by with purple rubber gloves and white masks, prepared to unveil its contents.